 Alternative A includes sediment-triggered spring and fall HFEs through 2020 (no spring HFEs until 2015).
-Alternative A has higher monthly volumes in the high-electricity-demand months of December, January, July, and August.
-This alternative has fewer spring and fall HFEs than other alternatives, occasional extended low flows, and more frequent extended high flows than most other alternatives, the last being particularly frequent in the growing season.
-The model results for each of the metrics as well as the overall score for Alternative A are presented in Table G-8.
+Alternative A has higher monthly volumes in the high electricity demand months of December, January, July, and August.
+This alternative has fewer spring and fall HFEs than other alternatives, occasional extended low flows, and more frequent extended high flows than most other alternatives, the latter being particularly frequent in the growing season.
+The model results for each of the metrics as well as the overall score are presented in Table G-8.